dotnet/docs/docs/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap.md

   - "Task-based Asynchronous Pattern, .NET support for"
   - ".NET, asynchronous design patterns"
 ---
-# Task-based asynchronous pattern (TAP) in .NET: introduction and overview
+# Task-based asynchronous pattern (TAP) in .NET: Introduction and overview

 In .NET, The task-based asynchronous pattern is the recommended asynchronous design pattern for new development.
 It is based on the <xref:System.Threading.Tasks.Task> and <xref:System.Threading.Tasks.Task%601> types in the <xref:System.Threading.Tasks?displayProperty=nameWithType> namespace, which are used to represent asynchronous operations.